krakend/krakend-documentation/authorization/jwt-overview.md

 KrakenD implements both [JWT signing](/docs/authorization/jwt-signing) and [JWT validation](/docs/authorization/jwt-validation) models to protect endpoints from undesired users that are not entitled to use the information, reinforcing security.

 - [Sign tokens](/docs/authorization/jwt-signing) when you have no identity server yet (like a classic monolithic application with a `/login` endpoint) and let KrakenD take care of the token signing with the private key.
-- [Validate tokens](/docs/authorization/jwt-validation) issued by a third party, ensuring their integrity and proper claims.
+- [Validate tokens](/docs/authorization/jwt-validation) issued by a third party or the [JWT signing middleware](/docs/authorization/jwt-signing), ensuring their integrity and proper claims.

 A stateless system like KrakenD **does not issue tokens**, this is the responsability of your backend or identity server.